Boris Johnson back in coronavirus quarantine on eve of Britain’s ‘Freedom Day’

 Rachel Clarke, a palliative care doctor, said that “NHS staff all over the country are protecting patients & colleagues by isolating, if contacted by the App.”

-She posted, “Our rota gaps & hence workload are horrendous.
+She posted: “Our rota gaps & hence workload are horrendous.
 But we have to do the right thing.
 Why don’t @BorisJohnson & @RishiSunak?”

-New figures published this week show that the NHS Covid app sent over 520,000 self-isolation alerts in a single week — a record high, and up 46 percent from the previous week.
+New figures published last week show that the NHS covid app sent over 520,000 self-isolation alerts in a single week — a record high, and up 46 percent from the previous week.

-Factories, pubs, restaurants and other businesses are reporting staff shortages with those getting “pinged” advised to quarantine at home for 10 days.
+Factories, pubs, restaurants and other businesses are reporting staff shortages, with those getting pinged advised to quarantine at home for 10 days.

-In schools in England, which are still in session, more than 800,000 students — or 1 in 9 — were out last week due to virus-related reasons.
+In schools in England, which are still in session, more than 800,000 students — or 1 in 9 — were out last week for virus-related reasons.

 The self-quarantining rules are in place for another month.
 Many businesses have called for their fully vaccinated staff to be allowed to take a test rather than quarantine.